Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 A view is responsible for converting model data into viewable information.
 In our case each view either loads models from the database and converts then into a json response or processes a request and changes a model's state.
-We separated our angularjs front end from the backend so our views will only represent the needed API endpoints and will not create viewable HTML.
+We separated our angularjs frontend from the backend so our views will only represent the needed API endpoints and will not create viewable HTML.

 As we are using the ```rest_framework``` extension we do not have to handle json conversion and object validation ourselves.
-Each view can so define different methods for viewing or manipulating data.
+In this way each view can define different methods for viewing or manipulating data.

 For example a ```list``` method allows automatic rendering of an object list. ```post``` and ```get``` respectively handle POST and GET requests via the HTTP protocol.